benhook1013/space-game/lib/constants.md

 - Use a global `spriteScale` for the default 3× enlargement, with per-entity scale offsets like `playerScale` layered on top.
 - Expose values as `const` when possible so the compiler can optimise them.
+- Centralise visual colours such as range ring and Tractor Aura colours.

 See [../PLAN.md](../PLAN.md) for the authoritative roadmap.